What is a XAUUSD Trading StopLoss? And Factors to Consider When Setting Loss Orders

 One of the most difficult things in Gold metal trading is setting these stoploss orders.
 Put the stop loss order too close to your entry price and you are liable to exit the Gold trade because of random price volatility.
 Place it too far away and if you're on the wrong side of the market trend, then a small loss could turn in to a large one.

-Experienced traders always use stop losses as they are an important part of the discipline that's required to succeed because they can limit and prevent a small loss from becoming a big one.
-What's more, by diligently setting these stoploss orders whenever you enter a trade position, you end up making this important decision at the point in time when you're most objective about what is really happening with the Gold market, this is because most objective trading analysis is made prior to opening a trade.
-After entering market an investor tends to analyze & interpret the market differently because now they have a bias towards one side, the direction of their analysis.
+Experienced traders always use stop losses as they are an important part of the discipline that's required to succeed because they can limit and prevent a small loss from becoming a big/large one.
+What's more, by diligently setting these stoploss orders whenever you enter a trade position, you end up making this important decision at the point in time when you're most unbiased about what is really happening with the Gold market, this is because most objective trading analysis is made prior to opening a trade.
+After entering market an investor tends to analyze & interpret the market differently because now they have a bias toward one side, the direction of their analysis.

 Unexpected news can come out of the blue and dramatically affect the Gold price: this is why it's so important to have a stop loss order.
 Its best to cut losses early when a trade position is going against you, it is best to cut your trading losses immediately instead of waiting for it to become a large one.
 Again, if you set your stops when you are entering a trade, then that is when you are most objective.